 Considering contact lenses?
 Here’s what you should know.

 There are a wide variety of contact lens options.
 We offer the best possible lens materials and fitting techniques.
 This provides a safe and comfortable experience for patient who wear contact lenses.
 It’s important to know that there are many different kinds of contact lenses available, as well as different lenses and materials.

 What Are Medically Necessary Contact Lenses?

 Medically necessary lenses are for patients with injuries or eye diseases where an irregular corneal shape may blur vision.
 Patients suffering from keratoconus, corneal scarring, or corneal irregularity may find these lenses beneficial.
-See Clearly Vision provides medically necessary contact lens expertise at our practices in Tysons Corner, Arlington, and Rockville.
+See Clearly Vision provides medically necessary contact lens expertise at our practices in Tysons Corner and Arlington.